|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Select the database you want to search from the pull-dowm menu.
 Because the same people who made EndNote also made Web of Knowledge, you can access that.
 PubMed is a free database so that is available.
 Any of the university catalogs are also available (although those will mostly find books).

 Commercial databases, although listed, are unavailable from within My EndNote Web because of technical configurations created by the developer of the application.
-So you will be unable to search CINAHL from within My EndNote Web.

 Once you've selected a database, click on the white button labeled "Connect".